dale48/levawc/README.md

 Purpose: Some fundamental, pure, generic container ADT:s - written in ANSI C. Primarily for educational purposes.

-Original source code was written by <a href="http://www.kyleloudon.com/">Kyle Loudon</a> - in his book "Algorithms with C" (http://shop.oreilly.com/product/9781565924536.do) <a href="http://http://oreilly.com/">O'Reilly Company</a>.
-I have rewritten and extended some minor parts of the original source conde.
+Original source code was written by <a href="http://www.kyleloudon.com/">Kyle Loudon</a> - in his book <a href="http://shop.oreilly.com/product/9781565924536.do">Algorithms with C</a> - published at <a href="http://www.oreilly.com/">O'Reilly Company</a>.
+I have rewritten and extended some minor parts of the original source code.
 Finally, I want to thank Kyle and O'Reilly for giving me permisson to publish this code here at GitHub.

 Authors: <a href="http://www.kyleloudon.com/">Kyle Loudon</a> - and me, Dan Levin.